-The test is a standardized assessment that is widely used by graduate business administration programs (e.g. MBA, Master of Accountancy, Master of Finance, etc.).
+The test is a standardised assessment that is widely used by graduate business administration programs (e.g. MBA, Master of Accountancy, Master of Finance, etc.).
 It is used to measure quantitative, verbal, analytical and integrated reasoning skills in applicants.
-GMAC also provides survey research and market analysis aimed at helping graduate management admissions professionals make informed decisions, and serves as an information source for journalists and members of the public interested in information about management education and the role it plays in the global economy
+GMAC also provides survey research and market analysis aimed at helping graduate management admissions professionals make informed decisions and serves as an information source for journalists and members of the public interested in information about management education and the role it plays in the global economy

 The Analytical Writing section has one essay writing task: the Argument.

 The Argument task presents a statement of a position.
 The candidate is required to analyze the logic of the given position and suggest how and where the reasoning may be faulty or require improvement.
 The student is given 30 minutes for this essay.

 The scoring for the Analytical Writing section is on a scale of 0-6.
 The essay is scored by a human reader and then by a computer program (which the official GMAT website, mba.com, refers to as an automated essay-scoring engine).
 If the human and computer scores differ significantly, the score is sent to a second expert reader for final evaluation.